 We designed co-op is designed to be the perfect blend between the strong narrative from single player and the open-ended action from multiplayer.
-We are fusing the replayability of multiplayer with a pick up and play mentality to create a totally new flavor of Battlefield.
+We are fusing the re-playability of multiplayer with a pick up and play mentality to create a totally new flavour of Battlefield.

 Co-op follows the same philosophy as our award-winning multiplayer game mechanics.
 Teamwork is practically never forced upon you, but working together will make things much easier and — more importantly — lead to victory.